Rustic Canyon’s Murphy Ranch

-Next to Will Rogers State Historic Park there is a shady canyon with a shady past.
+Next to Will Rogers State Historic Park is a shady canyon with a shady past.
 The ruins of Murphy Ranch, a compound built by Nazi sympathizers in the 1930s have been left behind to decay in Rustic Canyon.
-For adventuresome hikers, there is a trail entering Rustic Canyon from the east side of Will Rogers SHP.
-Beyond the end of the trail, there is a long unmaintained path up an overgrown canyon to the ruins.
-Murphy Ranch can be visited as a 4-mile out and back hike with 200 feet of elevation gain, or as a 5-mile loop with 850 feet of elevation gain that circles back to Will Rogers State Historic Park on the Backbone Trail.
+For adventuresome hikers, a trail enters Rustic Canyon from the east side of Will Rogers SHP.
+Beyond the end of the trail is a long unmaintained path up an overgrown canyon to the ruins.
+Murphy Ranch can be visited as a 4-mile out and back hike with 225 feet of elevation gain, or as a 5-mile loop with 950 feet of elevation gain that circles back to Will Rogers State Historic Park on the Backbone Trail.
 An alternate route, and the easiest way to the ruins, is to hike to Murphy Ranch from Sullivan Ridge Fire Road on the east side of Rustic Canyon.

-The hike: According to rangers at Will Rogers State Historic Park, the trail through Rustic Canyon is unmaintained “because it’s unmaintainable.”
-Indeed this is not your usual canyon trail.
-There are muddy stretches, steep stretches, and hard to follow stretches.
+According to rangers at Will Rogers State Historic Park, the trail through Rustic Canyon is unmaintained “because it’s unmaintainable.”
+Indeed this is not your usual canyon trail with muddy stretches, steep stretches, and hard to follow stretches.
 The path crisscrosses a creek up a canyon that is very narrow in places.
 The flow of the creek fluctuates and can deliver its fair share of wet feet.
 By starting at the bottom of the canyon and hiking up, you reduce the chance of becoming overwhelmed by the water level or getting lost in the canyon.
 Be prepared for a slow-going adventure and remember that your safety is your responsibility.

 Find Rustic Canyon Trail entering Topanga State Park from the east side of the Will Rogers Polo Field.
 Hike a third of a mile down a maintained dirt single track dropping into the canyon.
 When you hit the creek turn left and head up the canyon.
 The nice trail disappears, leaving you to pick your way up the canyon.
 A footpath flip-flops across the creek up the narrow canyon through a jungle of vegetation.
 This is a wild canyon without much of a conduit for hikers.
 After half a mile you will reach a check dam built across the creek where an artificial waterfall flows.
 Take the steep track up the dirt slope to the right and continue upstream.
 It is another mile of bush washing and creek crossing to reach the ruins of Murphy Ranch.
 When you get close the main ruins, the trail crosses a wooden stable being overgrown by the forest.
 Stay on the right side of the creek and continue up a faint single track that breaks out of the trees onto a dirt road.